 Preheat the oven to 400°F. Whisk together the All-purpose flour, cake flour, baking soda, baking powder, cinnamon, cornstarch and salt together in a large bowl.
 Set aside.

-Place the cold, cubed butter into the bowl of a stand mixer and secure the paddle attachement.
+Place the cold, cubed butter into the bowl of a stand mixer and secure the paddle attachment.
 Turn the mixer on the lowest setting.
 I keep mine on “stir” the whole time.

-Let the mixer cream the butter for 30 seconds, and then add in the brown sugar and mix 30 seconds, followed by the white sugar for 30 seconds.
+Let the mixer cream the butter for 30 seconds, and then add in the brown sugar and mix 30 seconds, followed by the white sugar for 30 seconds or until light and fluffy.

 Then add in the egg, egg yolk and vanilla extract and blend until mixed.
 If any of the butter gets stuck on the paddle attachment use a rubber spatula to knock it off.